YonseiQC/2025-oop-and-ds/hw2/README.md

 ```

 Note that `camelCase` is used for each variable name.
-Likewise, we may want C++ and Python version of the class as follows:
+Likewise, we may want the C++ and Python versions of the class as follows:
 ```Cpp
 struct DriversLicense {
     std::string driver_name;